section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

    3 & 93/17 & 0& 11/17& 0& 1& 59400 \\
 \end{array}
 \end{bmatrix}$

-We reach the optimal solution when there is no negative value in our objective row.
-Since there is no negative value in the objective row from the above table, we have an optimal solution.
+We reach the optimal solution when there is no negative value in our objective row indicating that we have an optimal solution.
 From this solution, we note that M and $S_2$are the basic variables( take the form of an identity matrix), and the rest are non-basic.
 Therefore, we set all non-basic variables to zero.
 This implies that our solution will be as follows:

 $R = 0$
 $T = 0$